vitar/hcf/src/200-extended-model/240-practices-map.md

 Category: Group Facilitation

 ## How to Use This Map

+These mappings describe *where practices are often helpful*, not required or recommended by HCS.

 - Begin with the Core Model or Extended Dynamics to identify the primary condition or need.
 - Select a practice that supports the function you are trying to explore or stabilize.